-- 5.2 Through adopting the recommendations of the MHCLG Deep Dive in 2018, the SELEP is committed to developing and maintaining a single pipeline of LGF projects, should LGF underspend become available. - 5.3 As the SELEP covers such a wide geographical area, encompassing several local authorities facing competing challenges, the initial identification and prioritisation of projects is most effectively managed within local areas through the federated model. - 5.4 At the outset of a funding round, the Strategic Board will agree the specific project eligibility and prioritisation criteria to be applied through the process.
-The Strategic Board may also choose to agree an upper limit on the number of applications submitted and/or the total value of funding that can be sought by a Federated Board for a particular funding round. - 5.5 Upon the funding opportunity being launched by SELEP, scheme promoters will be invited to complete an Expressions of Interest, using the SELEP template, for submission to the respective Federated Board. - 5.6 Federated Boards are required to identify and prioritise potential projects with support of the SELEP ITE through an open call for projects, publicised widely by SELEP, Partner Authorities and Federated Boards.
-As a minimum, funding opportunities are publicised on the SELEP website and through the media/social media. - 5.7 The initial assessment and sifting of the Expression of Interest will be undertaken by the Federated Boards, with support from the SELEP ITE, to identify the priority projects of the respective Federated Board to be taken forward to the next stage of assessment.
-The role of the ITE at this stage of the process will be to support local areas in ensuring the suitability of the projects for the funding call, that the projects meet the eligibility criteria and to help identify any showstopper issues. - 5.8 Through the initial Federated Board assessment, consideration will be given for the eligibility and prioritisation criteria, agreed by the Strategic Board for the specific funding opportunity and any upper limits on the number of applications and/or the maximum amount of funding that a Federated Board can seek during a particular funding round. - 5.9 At the Federated Board, there must be a fair and equal opportunity for discussion around the relative merits of each of the projects put forward for the funding opportunity. - 5.10 For those projects supported by a Federated Board, the project promoter will be invited to develop a Strategic Outline Business Case, using the SELEP template.
-The Business Case will be assessed by the ITE, with feedback being provided to the project promoter and the respective Federated Board. - 5.11 Project prioritisation will then take place at a Federated Board level to consider each project's fit with the strategic priorities of SELEP and the Federated Area.
-This will be informed by the outcome of the ITE assessment and the Federated Board will be asked to focus on their top few priorities relative to the amount of funding available. - 5.12 Should the Federated Board choose to prioritise a project which has been assessed by the ITE as having delivery issues or other project constraints, the burden of proof will be on the respective Federated Board representative to demonstrate to the Investment Panel how the project risks or issues can be mitigated.
+- U.1.1.
+Through adopting the recommendations of the MHCLG Deep Dive in 2018, the SELEP Ltd is committed to developing and maintaining a single pipeline of LGF projects, should LGF underspend become available. - U.1.2.
+As SELEP Ltd covers such a wide geographical area, encompassing several local authorities facing competing challenges, the initial identification and prioritisation of projects is most effectively managed within local areas through the federated model. - U.1.3.
+At the outset of a funding round, the Strategic Board will agree the specific project eligibility and prioritisation criteria to be applied through the process.
+The Strategic Board may also choose to agree an upper limit on the number of applications submitted and/or the total value of funding that can be sought by a Federated Board for a particular funding round. - U.1.4.
+Upon the funding opportunity being launched by SELEP Ltd, scheme promoters will be invited to complete an Expressions of Interest, using the SELEP Ltd template, for submission to the respective Federated Board. - U.1.5.
+Federated Boards are required to identify and prioritise potential projects with support of the ITE through an open call for projects, publicised widely by SELEP Ltd, Partner Authorities and Federated Boards.
+As a minimum, funding opportunities are publicised on the website and through the media/social media. - U.1.6.
+The initial assessment and sifting of the Expression of Interest will be undertaken by the Federated Boards, with support from the ITE, to identify the priority projects of the respective Federated Board to be taken forward to the next stage of assessment.
+The role of the ITE at this stage of the process will be to support local areas in ensuring the suitability of the projects for the funding call, that the projects meet the eligibility criteria and to help identify any showstopper issues. - U.1.7.
+Through the initial Federated Board assessment, consideration will be given for the eligibility and prioritisation criteria, agreed by the Strategic Board for the specific funding opportunity and any upper limits on the number of applications and/or the maximum amount of funding that a Federated Board can seek during a particular funding round. - U.1.8.
+At the Federated Board, there must be a fair and equal opportunity for discussion around the relative merits of each of the projects put forward for the funding opportunity. - U.1.9.
+For those projects supported by a Federated Board, the project promoter will be invited to develop a Strategic Outline Business Case, using the SELEP Ltd template.
+The Business Case will be assessed by the ITE, with feedback being provided to the project promoter and the respective Federated Board. - U.1.10.
+Project prioritisation will then take place at a Federated Board level to consider each project's fit with the strategic priorities of SELEP Ltd and the Federated Area.
+This will be informed by the outcome of the ITE assessment and the Federated Board will be asked to focus on their top few priorities relative to the amount of funding available. - U.1.11.
+Should the Federated Board choose to prioritise a project which has been assessed by the ITE as having delivery issues or other project constraints, the burden of proof will be on the respective Federated Board representative to demonstrate to the Investment Panel how the project risks or issues can be mitigated.